Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 800-282-2882.

-Tom Delay has a new book coming out.
+Tom DeLay has a new book coming out.

-We will be talking to Tom DeLay tomorrow at this time, 24 hours from now, we'll be talking to Tom DeLay here on the Excellence in Broadcasting Network.
+We will be talking to Tom DeLay tomorrow at this time, 24 hours from now.

-And there's some interesting tidbits from Delay's book.
+And there's some interesting tidbits from DeLay's book.

-Uh because he really he fires both barrels at Dick Army and at Newt Gingrich.
+There's a thing, I guess DeLay feels a little liberated here because he really fires both barrels at Dick Army and at Newt Gingrich, probably even more critical of Army.

 He also assails President Bush as being more compassionate than conservative.

-What's unusual are Delay's claims that pre-existing tensions I had with Gingrich and Army partially explained their role in kicking delay out of the leadership.
+What's unusual are DeLay's claims that pre-existing tensions I had with Gingrich and Army partially explained their role in kicking Delay out of the leadership.

-He puts most of the blame at the feet of uh Newt Gingrich in describing Gingrich as an ineffective speaker, Delay writes he knew nothing about running meetings, nothing about driving an agenda.
+And describing Gingrich as an ineffective speaker, DeLay writes, he knew nothing about running meetings, nothing about driving an agenda.

-Nearly every other day he had a new agenda, new direction he wanted us to take.
+Nearly every other day, he had a new agenda, new direction he wanted us to take.

-It was impossible to uh to follow him.
+It was impossible to follow him.

 He also says that, quote, our leadership was in no moral shape to press for the impeachment of Bill Clinton.

-Uh Delay said it's now public knowledge that Newt Gingrich was having an affair with a staffer during the entire impeachment crisis.
+DeLay said, it's now public knowledge that Newt Gingrich was having an affair with a staffer during the entire impeachment crisis.

 Clearly, men with such secrets are not likely to sound a high moral tone at a moment of national crisis.

-He said, Beware the man drunk with ambition.
+He said, beware the man drunk with ambition.

-That's how Novak concludes his You're still smiling.
+That's how Novak concludes his.

-Uh that's how Novak concludes his uh his column.
+That's how Novak concludes his column.

 Everybody's upset about something.

-Uh and and uh even the left is cracking up.
+And even the left is cracking up.

-Uh left can't get their get their act together.
+Left can't get their act together.

-Uh the New York Times starting to hit gore on his global warming movie.
+The New York Times starting to hit gore on his global warming movie.

-Uh no sense of unrest for me.
+No sense of unrest from me.

 Nothing's happened to cause me to change that.

-Uh another Gonzalez thing is still percolating out there, and it's becoming absurd.
+I know the Gonzales thing is still percolating out there, and it's becoming absurd.

-It is just it's just absurd.
+It is just absurd.

-But the White House doesn't seem interested in doing anything about it uh in a PR sense, other than uh trying to stop the resignation of Gonzalez, but now you get John Sununu, a Republican, he's a backbencher from uh uh New Hampshire has called for Gonzalez to step down.
+But the White House doesn't seem interested in doing anything about it in a PR sense, other than trying to stop the resignation of Gonzalez.

 Why do we keep giving them scalps?

-Uh we'll have more details on this.
+We'll have more details on this.

-We've got some sound bites of it coming up.
+We've got some soundbites of it coming up.

 But up next is Howard Dean.

-Democratic Party Chairman Howard Dean has been meeting with world leaders to repair, quote, the extraordinary damage, unquote the Bush administration has done to America's image, and to prepare the way for a new Democrat president.
+Democratic Party Chairman Howard Dean has been meeting with world leaders to repair, quote, the extraordinary damage, unquote, the Bush administration has done to America's image and to prepare the way for a new Democrat president.

 Dean said, I'm trying to build relationships with other governments in preparation for a Democrat takeover.

-Remember John Kerry saying, Oh, we're all leaders, uh, world leaders have told me that they want me to be elected president.
+We're all leaders have told me that they want me to be elected president.

 I served in Vietnam.

-Uh Dean's out there doing much the same thing.
+Dean's out there doing much the same thing.

 I thought the Democrats thought they had power.